atishaydeveloper/Data_science_projects/README.md

 ## Acknowledgments

-This repository was created as part of an internship to demonstrate practical knowledge and skills in data science.
+This repository was created to demonstrate practical knowledge and skills in data science.
 Datasets used in these projects are publicly available and widely recognized in the data science community.